Biblical Accountancy

 Scripture

-But what fruit were you getting at that time from the things of which you are now ashamed?
-For the end of those things is death.
-(ESV)
+21What fruit had ye then in those things whereof ye are now ashamed? for the end of those things is death.

 Sermon Description